cogimon/Orocos_Cogimon_Ros_Interface/README.md

 # Orocos_Cogimon_Ros_Interface

-This repository provides an interface to communicate  Coman in the gazebo/Orocos environment with Ros topics.
+This repository provides an interface to communicate  with Coman in the gazebo/Orocos environment by using Ros topics.

 ---